 - Lightweight Frame: Heavy vacuums can prove problematic with any style of carpeting, but if your carpets are high pile, heavier vacuums will sink into the fibers and make it much easier for it to become stuck.
 It might not damage the vacuum or the carpet, but it does put undue strain on your body.

 Are there other features to look for?
 That will depend on your needs and the needs of your home.
 Perhaps you need an adjustable vacuum designed to work on many types of flooring, or one with a long cord if you have few outlets.
 However, the features above are what you need in any vacuum for high-pile carpeting.

-Our Picks for the Top 5 Best Vacuums for High-Pile Carpeting 2017
+Best Vacuums for High-Pile Carpeting 2017 - Comparison table

 There are thousands of vacuums on the market that can handle high-pile carpeting.
 Because of this, searching for the right one for you can feel overwhelming.
 To help, we have compared the best models designed for high-pile carpeting and narrowed them down to the top five choices based on the criteria above.
 Let’s take a look.

 No, but the canister detatches for plush carpeting

 |Oreck LW100 Magnesium SP Bagged Upright Vacuum|

 |Yes, but it is designed to work with high-pile carpeting|

 |Dyson 206900-01 Ball Multi Floor Upright Corded Vacuum|